Santiago Schnell

-Santiago Schnell FRSB FRSC (born 6 October 1971) is a Venezuelan scientist and academic administrator who is the provost of Dartmouth College, where he also holds appointments as Professor of Mathematics in the School of Arts and Sciences, Adjunct Professor of Biochemistry and Cell Biology, and Adjunct Professor of Biomedical Data Science at the Geisel School of Medicine.
+Santiago Schnell FRSB FRSC (born 6 October 1971) is a Venezuelan scientist and academic administrator who is the provost of Dartmouth College, where he also holds appointments as professor of mathematics in the School of Arts and Sciences, adjunct professor of biochemistry and cell biology, and adjunct professor of biomedical data science at the Geisel School of Medicine.

 Prior to his appointment at Dartmouth, he served as the William K. Warren Foundation Dean of the College of Science at the University of Notre Dame.
-Earlier in his career, he held faculty appointments at the University of Michigan, where he was Chair of the Department of Molecular & Integrative Physiology and the John A. Jacquez Collegiate Professor of Physiology, and at the University of Oxford as a Junior Research Fellow at Christ Church.
+Earlier in his career, he held faculty appointments at the University of Michigan, where he was chair of the department of molecular and integrative physiology and the John A. Jacquez Collegiate Professor of Physiology, and at the University of Oxford as a junior research fellow at Christ Church.

 Early life and education

 Schnell was born and raised in Caracas, Venezuela.
 His early interest in science was influenced by his neighbor, Serafín Mazparrote, a Spanish biologist and educator who introduced him to field studies and scientific observation.
 At age 10, Schnell received a Sinclair ZX81 personal computer from his father, which helped develop his interest in mathematical and computational approaches to scientific questions.

 He earned a degree in biology from Simón Bolívar University and later completed a doctorate in mathematical biology at the University of Oxford.
 His doctoral and postdoctoral research was carried out under the supervision of Philip Maini, FRS, at the Wolfson Centre for Mathematical Biology at Oxford.